TheWidlarzGroup/react-native-video/README.md

 Property | Description | Platforms
 --- | --- | ---
-fontSizeTrack | Adjust the font size of the subtitles.
+fontSize | Adjust the font size of the subtitles.
 Default: font size of the device | Android paddingTop | Adjust the top padding of the subtitles.
 Default: 0| Android paddingBottom | Adjust the bottom padding of the subtitles.
 Default: 0| Android paddingLeft | Adjust the left padding of the subtitles.
 Default: 0| Android